Who Was B.B. King?

-While in hospice care, B.B.
-King died in his sleep on May 14, 2015 in Las Vegas, Nevada, leaving behind an enduring musical legacy.
+While in hospice care, King died in his sleep on May 14, 2015, in Las Vegas, Nevada, leaving behind an enduring musical legacy.

 In the days following King’s death, his daughters Karen Williams and Patty King said they believed King's manager LaVerne Toney and personal assistant Myron Johnson had poisoned their father.
 "I believe my father was poisoned and that he was administered foreign substances to induce his premature death," the daughters said in identical affidavits.
 "I believe my father was murdered."

-A lawyer for B.B.
-King’s estate released a statement, saying: "The allegations are baseless and unfounded and are unsupported in reality.
+A lawyer for King’s estate released a statement, saying, "The allegations are baseless and unfounded and are unsupported in reality.
 Ms. Toney did everything she could to carry out the wishes of Mr. King while he was alive, and continues to carry out Mr. King's wishes after his death."

 On May 27, 2015, thousands of fans lined Beale Street in Memphis, Tennessee to watch a funeral procession in honor of the late blues legend, who was nicknamed the Beale Street Blues Boy.
-King will be buried in Indianola, Mississippi, his hometown, on May 30th.
+King was be buried in Indianola, Mississippi, his hometown, on May 30.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!